mlcommons/ck/README.md

-a [growing number of MLPerf, MLOps and DevOps scripts](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md) from [MLCommons projects](https://mlcommons.org) and [research papers](https://cTuning.org/ae) in a unified way on any operating system with any software and hardware either natively or inside containers:
+a [growing number of MLPerf, MLOps and DevOps scripts](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md) from [MLCommons projects](https://mlcommons.org) and [research papers](https://cTuning.org/ae) in a unified way on any operating system with any software and hardware either natively or inside containers.

+Here are some most commonly used examples from the community:

 ```bash
 pip install cmind